athertahir/python-machine-learning-by-example/Lab Guides/Chapter08/Episode_7.md

 #### JAVA

-Run the following commands to download and install JDK.
+You can following commands to download and install JDK.
+It is already installed in the lab environment.

-`apt-get update`
+`sudo apt-get update`

-`apt-get --assume-yes install default-jdk`
+`sudo apt install --assume-yes openjdk-8-jdk`

 Verify the installation with: `java -version`